aarondigu/ROS-with-PX4-SITL-for-Beginners/2. First PX4 SITL and Gazebo Simulation/tutorial-2.md

 rosrun mavros mavsafety arm
 ```

-5. Use MAVROS mavsys command to change the flight mode to "offboard", be fast because you only have a few seconds of inactivity before PX4 automatically returns to "manual" mode after arming the drone:
+5. Use MAVROS mavsys command to change the flight mode to "offboard", be fast because you only have a few seconds of inactivity before PX4 automatically falls back to the last mode the vehicle was in before entering Offboard mode:
 ```
 rosrun mavros mavsys  mode -c OFFBOARD
 ```